tbielawa/bitmath/docsite/source/appendices/mixed_math.rst

    In [13]: print num + bm_value
    66.0

-What it all boils down to is this: if you don't provide a unit then bitmath won't give you one back.
+What it all boils down to is this: if we don't provide a unit then bitmath won't give us one back.
 There is no way for bitmath to guess what unit the operand was *intended* to carry.
 Therefore, the behavior of bitmath is **conservative**.
-It will meet you half way and do the math, but it will not return a unit in the result.
+It will meet us half way and do the math, but it will not return a unit in the result.